 If the court is receptive to these arguments and a decision exempting New York Dreamers from the Texas ruling is granted, the matter would likely serve as a precedent to further restrict the scope of the injunction blocking DACA and DAPA.
 One can easily imagine this precedent being used to permit the relief promised by DACA and DAPA to be provided in states that recognize the value of DACA and DAPA and that are sympathetic to the difficulties faced by undocumented immigrants.

-Work with a Strategic Orlando Immigration Attorney
+Work with a Strategic Tampa Immigration Attorney

 We will continue to monitor this situation closely and will provide updates regarding the status of DACA and DAPA when more information becomes available.
 If you are concerned about immigration issues, contact Colombo & Hurd today.
 We can arrange for confidential consultations on the phone, online, or at our Orlando or Miami law offices.
 Call our firm at 407-478-1111 today.